priyanka-vuddemari/terraform-beginner-to-expert/README.md

 # terraform-beginner-to-expert
-This repo is my learning and hands-on on activities which i have learned from Udemy course
+This repo includes my learnings and hands-on on activities which I have learned from Udemy course